hemakumar/TravelPlanner2.0/ReadMe.txt

 FUTURE ENHANCEMENTS
 -------------------
- •Presently TravelPlanner is saving all the data that you entered in its database and remembers that for you.
-Later when you open the checklist it gives that data back to you.
- •Addition of google maps in it so that it also gives you the map.
-Still addition of feature which can give distance and temperature of the destination needs to be taken care of.
- •In future, we also plan to add a way in which this application can extract the names of the people from the contact list living in that Destination area.
+ ï¿½Presently TravelPlanner is saving all the data that you entered in its database and remembers that for you.
+Later when you open the checklist it gives that data back to you. ï¿½Addition of google maps in it so that it also gives you the map.
+Still addition of feature which can give distance and temperature of the destination needs to be taken care of. ï¿½In future, I also plan to add a way in which this application can extract the names of the people from the contact list living in that Destination area.

 PROJECT REPOSITORY